 The beer was delivered to me in a stemmed tulip.
 It was a clear, golden orange color with a foamy white head.
 The head was about a 1/4 of an inch tall when the beer got to my table and it dissipated at a moderate rate.
 A good amount of webby lacing was left behind when the suds faded away.

-Aroma was massive, sweet caramel malt with indistinct citrus, floral and light pine notes in the background.
+Aroma was resinous pine and citrus.
+Sweet caramel malt with lots of tropical fruit and floral notes in the background.